 Riverdale Parks – East & West

-Separated by the Don Valley, these sister parks are both known for their steep and obstacle-free (tobogganing hills).
-The east side has a skating rink, tennis courts and an outdoor pool plus a gorgeous sunset view of downtown.
+Separated by the Don Valley, these sister parks are both known for their steep and obstacle-free tobogganing hills.
+The east side has a rink, tennis courts and an outdoor pool plus a gorgeous sunset view of downtown.
 The west side has a baseball diamond, wading pool and the adorable (and free!)
 Riverdale Farm.

 Stan Wadlow Park

-One of the best spots to celebrate Canada Day, this East York park also has baseball fields, playground, off-leash dog area, skateboarding park and splash pad.
+One of the best spots in town to celebrate Canada Day, this East York park also has numerous baseball fields, a newly renovated playground, off-leash dog area, access to nearby ravine trails, skateboarding park, outdoor pool and splash pad.

 Withrow Park